rpmartin/Rinstall/README.md

 ## Git er done.

 Assignments will be made available on Github.
-If you took the easy path (Rstudio cloud) you should be able to clone the assignment.
-If you took the hard path (local install), cloning the assignment is marginally easier but requires you to install [Git](https://git-scm.com/downloads) on your computer.
-If you have *any* difficulties with the install of Git, don't bother.
-The other option is to download the assignments as zip files and manually unzip them, which does not require an install of Git.
+If you took the easy way (Rstudio cloud) you should be able to clone the assignment without any further ado.
+If you took the hard way (local install), in order to clone the assignments from github you need to install [Git](https://git-scm.com/downloads) locally (on your computer).
+If you have *any* difficulties with the install of Git, don't bother... there is an option to download the assignments as a zip file.